castore-dev/castore/README.md

 If your storage solution exposes data streaming capabilities (such as [DynamoDB streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)), you can leverage them to push your freshly written events to a message bus or queue.

 You can also use the `ConnectedEventStore` class.
-Its interface matches the `EventStore` one, but successfully pushing a new event will automatically forward it to a message queue or bus:
+Its interface matches the `EventStore` one, but successfully pushing a new event will automatically forward it to a message queue/bus, and pushing a event group will also automatically forward the events to their respective message queues/buses:

 ```ts
 import { ConnectedEventStore } from '@castore/core';